Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ```
     az account list -o table
 ```
-and find the subscription ID of Azure subscription that has your AML Workbench Workspace account.
+and find the subscription ID of the Azure subscription that has your AML Workbench Workspace account.
 Finally, run in CLI
 ```
     az account set -s <subscription ID>
 ```
 to complete the connection to your Azure subscription.

-In the next two sections we show how to complete configuration of remote docker and Spark cluster.
+In the next two sections we show how to complete the configuration of the remote Docker container and the Spark cluster environments.

 #### Configuration of remote Docker container